 10. Quantization

-Until this point we have used 32-bit floating point numbers (FP32) for the training and application of our machine learning models.
+Until this point we have mostly used 32-bit floating point numbers (FP32) for the training and application of our machine learning models.
 FP32 hardware is widely available and the respective numerical accuracy is typically more than sufficient for many machine learning workloads.
 Yet, FP32 operations are costly when compared to floating point or integer number formats with fewer bits.

 The 16-bit floating point data type bfloat16 (BF16) is a popular alternative to FP32.
 FP32 and BF16 numbers have the same number of exponent bits, which makes conversions from one format into the other one simple.
 Often times BF16 can be used as a drop-in replacement for FP32 data in machine learning models, i.e., from a user perspective one simply uses BF16 tensors over FP32 tensors.
 BF16 support is widely available on recent CPUs, GPUs and tailored machine learning accelerators.